thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 ---

-This can be a very computationally costly process.
-For learning images, lots of features are shared across all images.
+How can this work?
+How can something not trained on my images work so well for new images?

+It comes down to learning low level features.
 Check out this graphic of edges:

-edges

-There is a concept called Transfer Learning, whereby you can leverage models that have been trained on vast quantities of data and leverage their conclusions in your own apps.
-This is what makes it feasible to train in your browser (otherwise, you'd need access to massive GPUs).

-This has some limitations.
-Let's say you want to deal with satellite imagery.
-Let's say you want to recognize multiple objects at a time.
-Let's say you want to identify good looking dogs from dumb looking dogs.
-You won't be able to using Mobilenet.

----
+### Code

+Enough talk, let's code!
 Download this repo and run it locally.
 Write your code in index.js

 First, import tensorflowjs: